This Chapter is devoted to the all-important Christoffel symbol, an object that captures the

 order to acknowledge that variability we must write the equation for as

-where the function represents the covariant basis
+where the function represents the covariant basis vectors along

 the particle's trajectory.
 Differentiating both sides of this identity with respect to yields